peterhinch/micropython-tft-gui/IMAGES.md

 pole passive filter) wired between a DAC output and an ADC input.
 A serious solution would require I/O electronics which I have designed but not implemented to date.
 The dynamic range could be substantially improved: 60dB was my target.
+As it stands the phase measurements are dubious when the amplitude is more than 40dB down.
+An auto-ranging amplifier is required.

 Note to any MicroPython developers.
 Would that the firmware supported concurrent synchronous reading of two ADC's.
 This would enable phase to be read from an